NorthNick/hydra/CouchDb/Readme.txt

    Click New document, then click the Source box on the resulting page.
    Replace the text with the contents of the validate.json file from the _design subdirectory of this directory.
    Click Save Document.
-   Repeat with the contents of the hydra.json document.
+   Repeat with the contents of the hydra.json and filters.json documents.

 Config
 1. In Futon, go to Configuration.